 - the thermostat can’t control the corresponding heating and cooling system(s)

-IMPORTANT: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+PLEASE NOTE: Do not try to restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t explain why, but if they say don’t do it, DON’T.)

 You should be be ready to go and this point, but again, for more elaborate instructions and information, see Nest Support.

-Also, do not let this matter scare you about your Nest’s reliability.
+Also, do not let this occurrence scare you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is actually saving money for you every day.
-When set it up properly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
+When set it up correctly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one incident get you down.
+So don’t let one problem get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.